benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 Also, if you are trying to package a build of version 0.1.0 of the *Time Stamper* program into an *Inno Setup* installer, then this *Inno Setup* (.iss) file will not exist and you will need to create it yourself.

-I will not go over the meanings of all of the potential variables that can be included in this *Inno Setup* configuration file (.iss file).
-To learn more about what each setting in this *Inno Setup* configuration file (.iss file) does, refer to [the "Help" page on the *Inno Setup* website](https://jrsoftware.org/ishelp/).
+I will not go over the meanings of all of the potential variables that can be included in an *Inno Setup* configuration file (.iss file).
+To learn more about what each setting in an *Inno Setup* configuration file (.iss file) does, refer to [the "Help" page on the *Inno Setup* website](https://jrsoftware.org/ishelp/).

 ### Create the *Inno Setup* installer for the *Time Stamper* program
 Once you are satisfied with the configuration that you have specified in the *Inno Setup* configuration file (.iss file), do the following: